 We now shortly present the reasoning behind this statement.
 Consider another ODE $\dot{x}(t) = Y(x(t))$ where $Y$ is again a vector field on $\mathbb{R}^n$ and suppose that $Y$ is $L$-Lipschitz.
 Then, we have that

 This implies that, given $X$ as in~\cref{eq:contractiveGradFlow}, the map $\Phi_X^{t}\circ \Phi_Y^{\bar{t}} =: C_{{\bar{t}},t}$ satisfies

 so $C_{{\bar{t}},t}$ is Lipschitz continuous and will be 1-Lipschitz if $\exp{(-\mu t + L{\bar{t}})}\leq 1$.
-This amounts to impose $L{\bar{t}}\leq \mu t$ for the considered vector fields and time intervals on which corresponding flow maps are active.
+This amounts to imposing $L{\bar{t}}\leq \mu t$ on the considered vector fields and time intervals on which corresponding flow maps are active.
 The map $C_{{\bar{t}},t}$ can be seen as the exact $(t+{\bar{t}})-$flow map of the switching system having a piecewise constant (in time) autonomous dynamics.
 In particular, such a system coincides with $Y$ for the first time interval $[0,{\bar{t}})$ and with $X$ for the time interval $[{\bar{t}},{\bar{t}}+t)$.
-We could choose $Y$ to be the gradient vector field of a $L$-smooth scalar potential.
-In other words, we ask for its gradient to be $L$-Lipschitz.
-Thus, one possible way of building a dynamical block of layers that is 1-Lipschitz is through a consistent discretisation of the switching system
+We could choose $Y$ to be the gradient vector field of an $L$-smooth scalar potential.
+In other words, we ask for its gradient to be $L$-Lipschitz. \bl{An option is hence

+with $\sigma$ that is $L-$Lipschitz.} Thus, one possible way of building a dynamical block of layers that is 1-Lipschitz is through a consistent discretisation of the switching system

 where $t\mapsto s(t)$ is a piecewise constant time-switching signal that, following~\cref{eq:nonexpansive}, balances the expansive and contractive regimes.
-In~\cref{eq:alternation}, we are assuming that $\Sigma(z) = [\sigma(z_1),\ldots,\sigma(z_n)]$ with $\sigma$ Lipschitz and that $\gamma(s) = \int_0^s\sigma(t)dt$ is strongly convex.
+In~\cref{eq:alternation}, we are assuming that $\Sigma(z) = [\sigma(z_1),\ldots,\sigma(z_n)]$ with $\sigma$ $1-$Lipschitz and $\gamma(s) = \int_0^s\sigma(t)dt$ strongly convex.
 In the numerical experiment we report at the end of the section we design $s(t)$ giving an alternation between contractive and possibly non-contractive behaviours.
 In the following subsection, we present two possible approaches to discretise numerically the system in~\cref{eq:alternation}, mentioning how this extends to more general families of vector fields.

 In this subsection, we have worked to obtain dynamical blocks that are non-expansive for the Euclidean metric.
-In~\cref{se:generalmetric} we show a way to extend this reasoning to more general metrics defined in the input space.
+In~\cref{se:generalmetric} of the supplementary material we show a way to extend this reasoning to more general metrics defined in the input space.